-Sanderson Roofing: How to Identify Signs of Roof Damage in Ottawa
+How to Identify Signs of Roof Damage for Your Ottawa Home

 The National Roofing Contractors Association recommends you get your roof inspected regularly.
 Your roof’s longevity and ability to remain waterproof is increased if it is properly maintained.
 Don’t wait for your insurance company to tell you to have your roof inspected.
 Regular inspections can spot damage early caused by weather, rodents and other elements, and prevents minor problems from becoming major repairs.